LLNL/PolyClipper/docs/concepts.rst

 .. image:: Pyramid.*
    :width: 200
-   :alt: You should see a labeld pyramid here
+   :alt: You should see a labeled pyramid here

 Here we can see that vertex 4 will have 4 neighbors: (0, 1, 2, 3).